waku-org/js-waku/guides/reactjs-store.md

 Note that Waku Store queries are paginated.
 The API provided by `js-waku` automatically traverses all pages of the Waku Store response.
-By default, the most recent page is retrieved first but this can be changed with the `direction` option.
+By default, the most recent page is retrieved first but this can be changed with the `pageDirection` option.

 First, define a React state to save the messages: